WHAT REALLY MATTERS

-Sometime around the winter of 2010, I planned to set up my own travel team, which I then called Eye of Octopus, and the name stuck for a while.
-The star travelers were members of my own family: spouse, and three young daughters, between the ages of 1 and 12.
+Sometime around the winter of 2010, I set up my own travel team, then then known by a different name that stuck for a while.
+At the very beginning of our adventure, the star travelers among us were members of my own family: my spouse and our three young daughters, between the ages of 1 and 12.
 Although there were times when I had to travel alone, most journeys were made with the five of us.

-Just in the last decade, I’ve crisscrossed the globe seventy-two times, traveling to forty-eight countries across six continents, viewing the planet from the perspectives of an artist, a photographer, a scientist, and of course, a conservationist.
+Just in the last decade, the GeoBeetles Team has crisscrossed the globe seventy-two times, traveling to fifty-four countries across six continents, viewing the planet in their own way from the perspectives of a photographer, an artist, a scientist, a student, a child, and above all, a conservationist.

-I finally met up with the aliens, but who would’ve thought they were all cohabitants of this planet?
-Yet, as progress crushes out these unique life forms – animals, plants, and yes, human races too – many would forever remain unknowable to us.
-That realization catapulted my career in art to become the celebration of life everywhere.
+As GeoBeetles, we finally met up with the aliens, but who would’ve thought these were our planetary cohabitants?
+Yet, as progress crushes out all these unique life forms we met, and the many more that we haven't met – animals, plants, and yes, living, breathing, human races too – many would forever remain unknowable to us.
+That realization catapulted our careers to become active participants in the celebration of life everywhere.
 That is, everywhere we know of: from the mighty blue whale to the ‘lowly’ dung beetle, and every species in between.

-And did I mention I donate a chunk of any sales to a list of nonprofit charities for conservation of your choice?
-Like, you know, the World Wildlife Fund, that always likes to show off its panda!
+And did we mention that along the way we donate a chunk of our earnings to a list of nonprofit charities for conservation?
+Like, you know, the World Wildlife Fund, the one that always likes to show off its panda!

 GeoBeetles is a traveling team circumnavigating the globe on a grand odyssey to explore exotic destination.
 They aim to become the world's first family to crisscross every single country (196!) and unearth their marvels from a wide, yet unique, array of perspectives.